steves-underwater-paradise/stevesrealisticsleep/README.md

 ## FAQ
 Q: Forge pls?
-A: No. I don't have the time to learn another modding framework, however you can port over the mod yourself (GPLv3) if you want, source code is here.
+A: No. I don't have the time to learn another modding framework, however you can port over the mod yourself (LGPLv2.1) if you want, the source code is open.

 Q: Will you backport this mod?
 A: No.